Zarela Martínez: Personal life

 Zarela lives in New York City.
 Her son Aarón Sánchez is the co-star of the television shows Chopped, Heat Seekers and guest chef at MasterChef season 7 and the chef/owner of the restaurant Johnny Sanchez, in New Orleans, Louisiana.
 Her son Rodrigo is a lawyer.
 Zarela has two grandsons and a granddaughter.

 In 2004, Martínez was diagnosed with Parkinson's disease, triggered by an accident in which she was hit by a taxi cab.
-She was the partner of Jamie Gilis from 2003 until his death in 2010.
+She was the partner of pornographic filmmaker and actor Jamie Gillis from 2003 until his death in 2010.